 Find Methadone Withdrawal and Recovery Help Today

-If you are struggling with methadone addiction and fear the symptoms of withdrawal, please call our toll-free helpline any time of day or night at 760-548-4032.
-Our specially trained addiction experts and doctors are ready to not only relieve the symptoms you are facing but to help put you on the path toward lasting freedom from addiction.
-Don’t try to get clean on your own, and don’t delay treatment another day.
+If you are struggling with methadone or opiate addiction and withdrawal, please call our toll-free helpline any time of day or night.
+Our expert staff is ready to help you relieve the symptoms you are facing and put you on the path toward lasting freedom from addiction.
+Don’t put off a safe, healthy and lasting recovery.
+Reach out today.